 Select which HTML doctype you wish to use (either HTML5 or XHTML).

 The ‘Logging’ preference allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
-The recorded information is displayed in the Visitor logs administration panel for you to review.
+The recorded information is displayed in the Visitor logs panel for you to review.
 This Logging control is a drop-down menu with three options.

 - None: By default Textpattern will not log any visitor information at all.